NVIDIA/DeepLearningExamples/FasterTransformer/v2/README.md

 March 2020
 - Add feature in FasterTransformer 2.0
+  - Add `translate_sample.py` to demonstrate how to translate a sentence by restoring the pretrained model of OpenNMT-tf.
+- Fix bugs of Fastertransformer 2.0
   - Fix the bug of maximum sequence length of decoder cannot be larger than 128.
-  - Add `translate_sample.py` to demonstrate how to translate a sentence by restoring the pretrained model of OpenNMT-tf.
   - Fix the bug that decoding does not check finish or not after each step.
   - Fix the bug of decoder about max_seq_len.
   - Modify the decoding model structure to fit the OpenNMT-tf decoding model.